Few-Shot Segmentation with Global and Local Contrastive Learning: Introduction

 \section{Introduction}

-\IEEEPARstart{S}{emantic} segmentation is a fundamental task that classifies each pixel to a particular class.
-With the great success of deep learning, fully supervised semantic segmentation~\cite{long2015fully} has achieved remarkable achievements.
-However, fully supervised learning has some intrinsic limitations, such as it requires a large amount of pixel-level annotated image samples for model training.
-Moreover, abundant annotations for novel classes are required when we need to extend the current segmentation model to novel classes.
+Semantic segmentation is a fundamental task that involves classifying each pixel into a particular class.
+Deep learning has achieved remarkable success in fully supervised semantic segmentation~\cite{long2015fully}.
+However, this approach has some intrinsic limitations, such as requiring a large number of pixel-level annotated image samples for model training and abundant annotations for novel classes when extending the current segmentation model to new classes.

-Few-shot segmentation is proposed to address the above issues by learning a network to predict segmentation masks for the novel classes with only a few annotated novel classes training samples.
-Currently, state-of-the-art few-shot segmentation methods~\cite{zhang2019canet,wang2019panet,ppnet,pfenet} utilize clues of support images to guide the query images segmentation with a two-branch architecture.
-However, they only employ support images' information as guidance for query masks prediction but do not discover clues of query images themselves.
-To utilize the query information, CRNet~\cite{crnet} proposes a cross-reference mechanism that enables the interaction between support and query image features.
-Similarly, prototype alignment regularization is used to align the query and support prototypes in PANet~\cite{wang2019panet}.
-Though they build cross guidance between query and support images, those methods are limited to the labeled support images since all the information extraction/propagation, \eg, support-to-query and query-to-support, are essentially based on support masks.
-In this work, we argue that it is helpful to further detach the query information extraction from support branch and generate query clues independently for enhancing few-shot segmentation performance and generalization.
-To this end, we propose a prior extractor to learn the query information from the unlabeled query images themselves with self-supervised learning.
+Few-shot segmentation has been proposed to address these issues by training a network to predict segmentation masks for novel classes with only a few annotated novel class training samples.
+Currently, state-of-the-art few-shot segmentation methods~\cite{zhang2019canet,wang2019panet,ppnet} utilize support images as guidance for query image segmentation with a two-branch architecture.
+However, they only use support images' information as guidance for query mask prediction and do not consider clues from the query images themselves.
+To use the query information, CRNet~\cite{crnet} proposes a cross-reference mechanism that enables interaction between support and query image features.
+Similarly, PANet~\cite{wang2019panet} uses prototype alignment regularization to align the query and support prototypes.
+Although these methods build cross-guidance between query and support images, they are limited to labeled support images since all information extraction/propagation, such as support-to-query and query-to-support, essentially rely on support masks.

+In this work, we argue that detaching query information extraction from the support branch and generating query clues independently can enhance few-shot segmentation performance and generalization.
+To this end, we propose a prior extractor to learn query information from the unlabeled query images themselves with self-supervised learning.